 Sauerkraut with sausages and polenta

-This is a marvellous dish with its sweet and tangy flavours.
+This is a dish with satisfying textures and flavours, from the slightly crunchy sauerkraut and sweet tomato sauce, to the warm flavours of paprika.
 There is something else that is particularly delicious here: fat.
 Fat is flavour.
 It comes both from the sausages and from the oil in which the sauerkraut is sautéed.
-The polenta is optional but I think that it brings the dish and the flavours together in a satisfying way.
+The polenta is optional for you but a must to me, I can’ have this dish without it.

-In Romania, we even eat sauerkraut raw with a drizzle of oil and a lot of ground pepper, like a salad.
+In Romania, we use sauerkraut in many ways, from raw, drizzled of oil and sprinkled with a lot of ground pepper, to soup, and stews, which we sometimes layer with rice and meat (varza de Cluj).
 We also use the brine to add salt and more flavour to broths and stews.
-Alternatively, we stuff the leaves with meat or rice and bake them in tomato sauce.
-We serve this dish called ‘sarmale’ with sour cream, pickled chilies and caraway seeds.
-And talking about caraway, this is another medicinal and traditional herb, loaded with fibre to keep our digestive system health.
+Alternatively, we make our national dish sarmale: stuff the leaves with meat or rice, bake them in tomato sauce, then serve with sour cream, pickled chilies and caraway seeds.
+And talking about caraway, this is another medicinal and traditional herb, loaded with fibre to keep our digestive system healthy.

 Ingredients, serves 4